 - shall stop all cells AI/ML related information reporting and terminate the reporting in case the Registration Request IE is set to "stop"; or

-- FFS
+- shall add cells indicated in the Cell To Report List IE to the reporting of AI/ML data initiated before for the given measurement IDs, in case the Registration Request IE is set to "add".
+If reporting of AI/ML related information is already initiated for a cell indicated in the Cell To Report List IE, this information shall be ignored.

 If the Registration Request IE is set to "start" in the AI/ML INFORMATION REQUEST message and the Report Characteristics IE indicates cell specific AI/ML related information reporting, the Cell To Report List IE shall be included.